onfoot/homebridge-shelly-switch/README.md

 # Notes

-Authentication and status polling are not working yet.
-And I'm certain I'll be implementing the plugin as a platform accessory in the next release, so changes are for sure coming.
-Handle with care.

 Two and more relay switches are not yet supported.
 Will probably implement Shelly 2.5 in relay mode (as shutter mode is supported by my [other](https://github.com/onfoot/homebridge-shelly-shutter) plugin).